MattLemmon/g/vers/README.g8.txt

     getting more stars than you?...

     In g7, we finally had success spawning more drones from the Drone class.
-      (Special thanks to Jon!)
-    In g8, we got them to spawn when they eat.
+    In g8, we got them to reproduce when they eat.
-    In g9, the spawns have a random speed mutation.
-They evolve.
-    In g11.1, different colored drones compete with each other.
-    In g12,1, we begin experimenting with sexual reproduction.

-3. Now we need to create a welcome screen, where the player can choose to complete a mission.
+3. Now we need to create some basic competition for survival.
+We need to make drones die if they don't get enough food, and create random mutations in spawns.

 4. Forking is encouraged!